davybrion/companysite-dotnet/content/blog/2010-08-auto-wiring-ruby-events.md

 <script src="https://gist.github.com/3727807.js?file=s6.rb"></script>

 The only difference here is that we define an EVENTS array constant, and every time an event is defined, we add the symbol of the event to the EVENTS array.
-I'm not very happy with using an array constant to do this, but it was the only way i found to store the symbol name of each event when it's defined while also being able to access those symbols from within the each_suitable_handler method.
-Again, i'm new at Ruby so i'm probably missing an easier alternative here.
+I'm not very happy with using an array constant to do this, but it was the only way I found to store the symbol name of each event when it's defined while also being able to access those symbols from within the each_suitable_handler method.
+Again, I'm new at Ruby so I'm probably missing an easier alternative here.

 But with these changes in place, we can now run the following code: